sahanuser/aster-wallpaper-template/README.md

 # aster-wallpaper-template

+! warning these images are not clear if you want try it on

 ### You can use this script to download images from nasa api daily using github actions
 ### to configure change folliging USERNAME
             >  git config --global user.name 'USERNAME'